-- Refine and update Better Ways to Work Toolkit - Produce and promote Guide to Commuter Services (Spanish version) - Park and Ride Lot Brochure: MC will continue to update and produce a Park and Ride brochure with all P&R lots in Montgomery and adjoining counties, including transit service available from each lot. - Update and distribute Getting There Brochure: MC will continue to update and produce this guide to public transportation options and major retail and service facilities along the I-270 corridor.
-A new publication covering the US 29, Georgia Avenue and New Hampshire Avenue corridors is being explored. - Upgrade, maintain and promote website: MC will continue to upgrade and refine communication strategies via the Better Ways to Work and Ride On websites.
+- Continue to use Better Ways to Work Toolkit in employer meetings and presentations - Produce and promote Guide to Commuter Services (Spanish and Chinese versions) - Park and Ride Lot Brochure: MC will continue to update and produce a Park and Ride brochure with all P&R lots in Montgomery and adjoining counties, including transit service available from each lot. - Update and distribute Getting There Brochure: MC will continue to update and produce this guide to public transportation options and major retail and service facilities along the I-270 corridor.
+A new publication covering the US 29, Georgia Avenue and New Hampshire Avenue corridors is being prepared. - Produce and distribute Silver Spring Bikeways map - Upgrade, maintain and promote website: MC will continue to upgrade and refine communication strategies via the Better Ways to Work and Ride On websites.
 Explore options to convert existing forms, brochures, etc to an easy to use electronic format.